Skip to content

 Wall Thickness Guidelines by Material

-Fig. 1 — Wall height-to-thickness ratio (H/t).
-Keep H/t ≤ 4:1 for unsupported walls to prevent chatter and deflection.
+Wall height-to-thickness ratio (H/t): keep H/t at or below 4:1 for unsupported walls to prevent chatter and deflection.

 Recommended Minimum Wall Thickness by Material